aashalabi/mlzoom_capstone2/README.md

 ## 7.2 Convert binary model to protocol V4

-    It was suggested to used p4 or p5 protocol when saving the model.
+It was suggested to used p4 or p5 protocol when saving the model.<br>
-    Execute the following to conver the model to v4 protocol python p4_bin_convert.py
+Execute the following to conver the model to v4 protocol<br>
+python p4_bin_convert.py

 ## 7.3 Detailed AWS implementation and depoloyment